16TH INTERNATIONAL RESEARCH SCHOOL

 Geophysics, ecology

 Urbanization significantly changes environmental conditions.
 Living in a city, one is forced to expose himself to various factors that affect his health: atmospheric pollution, chemical waste.
-Separately, there are physical factors: increased noise levels, electromagnetic fields.
+Among other factors, there are physical ones, such as increased noise levels, electromagnetic fields.
 Another important physical factor that is rarely considered is the content of aeroions in the air.
 Aeroions are charged air particles.
 They can be charged positively or negatively.

 Sources of geophysical impact